Alfresco/docs-alfresco/ags/latest/using/gs/manage-fileplan.md

 ### Adding record folders to a hold

-Users with the appropriate capabilities can add record folders to a hold.
+Users with the appropriate {% include tooltip.html word="capabilities" text="capabilities" %} can add record folders to a hold.

 A hold allows objects on hold for a particular reason to be tracked as a set.
 Holds prevent changes to on hold objects, which have their retention schedules suspended until the hold is removed.